cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

-- Empirically, we have computed the distribution of household sizes (proportion of households of size 1, size 2, size 3, etc.) in the Facebook survey data thus far, and compared it to the distribution of household sizes from the census.
+- Empirically, we have computed the distribution of household sizes (proportion of households of size 1, size 2, size 3, etc.) in the Facebook survey data thus far, and compared it to the distribution of household sizes from the Census.
 These align quite closely, also suggesting that sampling is likely done proportional to household size.